-Supporting environmental conservation and education programs and policy to protect the fragile marine environment of The Bahamas.
+Supporting environmental conservation, education programs and policy to protect a fragile marine environment.

 The Moore Charitable Foundation and its Bahamas Affiliate, The Moore Bahamas Foundation, support environmental conservation and education programs to protect the fragile marine environment of The Bahamas.
 The Foundation focuses on safeguarding marine areas from illegal fishing and development, advancing sustainable conch fisheries, protecting the Nassau grouper, and preserving the Clifton Bay area.
 Specific areas of interest are as follows.

 The Foundation partners with organizations that advance local marine conservation efforts around The Bahamas, and education initiatives that provide hands-on opportunities to learn about the Bahamian marine environment.

 Focused on protecting Clifton Bay and surrounding marine environments through proactive policy change, legal action, advocacy and education, The Foundation is focused on initiatives that encourage effective land use and habitat restoration efforts to benefit the land, coast, water and local communities.

 The Moore Bahamas Foundation supports initiatives that protect key species in Bahamian waters, including the Queen conch and the Nassau grouper; return these stocks to sustainable levels in Bahamian waters; and assist fishery managers with best practice management of sustainable fisheries.